 eForms Logo

-A Louisiana boat bill of sale serves as a receipt for a boat/vessel sale agreement between two (2) parties, typically a private seller and buyer.
-In it, both parties must disclose the vessel’s basic information as well as the agreed-upon purchase price.
-The new owner must then present the notarized bill of sale to the Louisiana Department of Wildlife and Fisheries (LDWF) in order to officially register and title the vessel under their name.
+A Louisiana boat bill of sale serves as a receipt for a boat/vessel sale agreement between two parties, typically a private seller and buyer.
+In it, both parties must disclose the vessel's basic information and the agreed-upon purchase price.
+The new owner must then present the notarized bill of sale to the Louisiana Department of Wildlife and Fisheries (LDWF).

 Registering a Boat

-Note: Private sellers must report the transaction to the LDWF within fifteen (15) days of the sale.
+Note: Private sellers must report the transaction to the LDWF within 15 days of the sale.

 Where to Register